Find Trade Colleges

 102 students earned Health Studies degrees in Alabama in the 2021-2022 year.

-In this state, Health Studies is the 29th most popular major out of a total 93 majors commonly available.
+In terms of popularity, General/Allied Health Sciences is the 29th most popular major in the state out of a total 93 majors commonly available.

-Education Levels of Health Studies Majors in Alabama
+Education Levels of General/Allied Health Sciences Majors in Alabama

 Health Studies majors in the state tend to have the following degree levels: